 What platforms would you like to be on?
 All?
 Remember, your goals should guide you.

 In Ghana, Twitter and Facebook are usually the top two options for businesses.
 For starters, it’s best you go for these two as they provide the greatest Return on Investment (ROI).
-Other channels include Instagram, LinkedIn, Pinterest, YouTube and SnapChat.
+Other channels include Instagram, LinkedIn, Pinterest, YouTube, and Snapchat.

 Time, they say is money.
 An in-house team with little experience might end up testing platforms.
-But an agency has a team of qualified individuals who know which platform will get you more ROI.
+However, an agency has a team of qualified individuals who know which platform will get you more ROI.

-To run a social media campaign, you’ll need landing pages, videos, design, strategy, execution, blogging and set up.
+To run a social media campaign, you’ll need landing pages, videos, design, strategy, execution, blogging, and set up.
 An in-house person might not be able to handle all these campaigns (plus any other extra role assigned to him/her).